Benson-Gikonyo/alx-low_level_programming/0x08-recursion/README.md

     If y is lower than 0, the function should return -1

 FYI: The standard library provides a different function: pow.
 Run man pow to learn more.

+Task 5: Write a function that returns 1 if a string is a palindrome and 0 if not.

+    Prototype: int is_palindrome(char *s);
+    An empty string is a palindrome